Wishmater/obsidian-plugin-duplicate-detector/README.md

 ## Installation

 This plugin is not part of Obsidian community plugins yet, in the meantime you can download the [latest release](https://github.com/Wishmater/obsidian-plugin-duplicate-detector/releases/latest) and set it up manually by copying it to [yourvault]/.obsidian/plugins and then enabling it in settings.

+## Possible future improvements:

+- Detect duplicate links, instead of lines.
+- Settings for excluding / including files and folders.
+- Detect duplicates across different files (in-editor or in a dedicated view).
+- Add command / shortcut to go to next occurrence of duplication.